Discover Richmond, BC

 Steveston Heritage Experience

-Welcome to Discover Richmond, BC.
 Learn about Richmond's rich history and heritage through the Steveston Heritage Experience.
-This picturesque fishing village was once a thriving centre of salmon fishing and canning in BC and has now become a vibrant community that combines the past, present and future.
-Whether you're a history enthusiast, a food lover or simply seeking a unique adventure, Steveston has something to offer everyone.
+This picturesque fishing village was once a thriving centre of salmon fishing and canning in British Columbia and has now become a vibrant community that combines the past, present and future.
+Whether you're a history buff, maritime enthusiast, or simply seeking a unique adventure, Steveston has something to offer everyone.

 Steveston Heritage Sites